top of page

 android/data/com.aliencybercoat.vrdus/files

-Required
+Required Files Detail

 notes.chart (Must be named notes.chart)

-Select the "Note Highway" option located on the "MAIN" menu tab.
+In game select the "Note Highway" option located on the "MAIN" menu tab.

 The note highway file browser will appear, this is the browser you will use to find your song folders that you saved, or downloaded to your device.

 If you are using Meta Quest the file browser will load up your files located in the location listed above, when you select the note highway button.
 Select the song folder to open it and show its contents in the browser.
-Select the audio file from within the song folder it will be something like "song'mp3 or music.ogg".
+Select the audio file from within the song folder it will be something like "song.mp3 or music.ogg".
 See what is needed in each song folder in the above Required section above.

-My .Chart File Won't Play
+My .Chart File Won't Play (Uni)

 Error Way (TS over B)

-Correct Way (Swap B over TS)
+Correct Way (B over TS)

 Pedals On Buttons (Default) VR Controllers